Huffing and Puffing Won't Blow the Straw Man Down

 Immediately, there was a knock.
 It startled me because I usually heard footsteps on the old wooden porch floor even if I was in another room.
 I turned to see a lady I did not know standing at the window with a huge smile on her face.
 I opened the door and before I could speak, she said, "I'll give you $10.00 to take this survey."
 She waved a $10,00 bill at me as she spoke.

 I wonder if my face showed the amazement that flooded my soul.
-I believe God said, "Sometimes your want is a need."
+I believe God showed me that sometimes our wants are a need.
 The icing on the cake?
-That was the day I not only received an immediate answer to prayer—and wondered if I was visited by an angel—but it was the day I decided I will trust God to know what's best for me.
+That was the day I not only received an immediate answer to prayer—and wondered if I was visited by an angel—seriously, there was not a soul on the street anywhere and she knocked on my door almost immediately upon our having passed through it ourselves—but it was the day I decided I will trust God to know what's best for me.

 It has been a wise decision.
 Oh, and I took that survey!
 Bet you guessed what I did with the $10.00. 😊

 I hope by sharing these experiences I have given you some food for thought.
 The straw man theory—as it pertains to God—is just another guise used by the devil, himself, to keep you from the One who loves you most.

 Don't kiss that frog!
 I'll be hoping and praying you take the straw man down.
 Down to the ground!
 Ask Jesus to come into your heart today!
 Love, C Thanks to God.net for listing God's promises to those that seek Him. http://god.net/god/bible-topics/god-and-you/promises-to-those-who-seek-god/ Sunburst image courtesy freedigitaldownloads.com